AESTHETIC CARE, APPROACHED WITH INTENTION

 Sun Exposure

-Prolonged exposure to UV rays can accelerate the breakdown of collagen and elastin in the skin, hastening the loss of volume and contributing to premature aging.
+Prolonged exposure to UV rays can accelerate the breakdown of collagen and elastin in the skin, which may influence skin structure and contribute to visible aging changes.

 -

-Under eye darkness and bags are common concerns that can be influenced by a variety of factors.
+Under eye darkness and contour changes are common features that may be influenced by a variety of factors.

 Aging

 As we age, the skin around the eyes becomes thinner and less elastic, making blood vessels and underlying structures more visible.
-This can lead to the appearance of under eye darkness and bags.
+This may influence the appearance of the under eye area over time.

 Genetics